GRAAL-Research/deepparse/docs/source/examples/retrain_attention_model.rst

     training_container = PickleDatasetContainer(os.path.join(saving_dir, training_dataset_name + "." + file_extension))
     test_container = PickleDatasetContainer(os.path.join(saving_dir, test_dataset_name + "." + file_extension))

-We will retrain the fasttext attention version of our pretrained model.
+We will retrain the ``FastText`` attention version of our pretrained model.

 .. code-block:: python

     model = "bpemb"
     address_parser = AddressParser(model_type=model, device=0, attention_mechanism=True)

-Now, let's retrain for 5 epochs using a batch size of 8 since the data is really small for the example.
+Now, let's retrain for ``5`` epochs using a batch size of ``8`` since the data is really small for the example.
-Let's start with the default learning rate of 0.01 and use a learning rate scheduler to lower the learning rate as we progress.
+Let's start with the default learning rate of ``0.01`` and use a learning rate scheduler to lower the learning rate as we progress.

 .. code-block:: python